 Intraday History

 The Intraday History report details the cashpoint activity and balance activity reported during the intraday period throughout the business day.
 The report shows records which consist of partial day data.
-If Users loaded 4 files each for a different period of a single day, the report would return all 4 records because users still select data in by full calendar days.
+If Users load 4 files each for a different period for a single day, the report would return all 4 records because the users still select data in by full calendar days.

 Table 163: Enhanced ATM History Description